vignesh1507/FacePulse/README.md

 ## FacePulse: Facial Recognition-Based Attendance System

 FacePulse is an AI-driven facial recognition-based attendance system developed using Python language, Streamlit application, and OpenCV.
-This system allows users to register with their ID and name, capture their images via webcam, train a machine learning model to recognize faces, and track attendance in real time.
+This system allows users to register with their ID and name, capture their images via webcam, train a machine learning model to recognise faces, and track attendance in real time.

 ## Features

 - **User Registration**: Capture images through webcam and associate them with a user ID and name.